 Sustainable by Nature

 Through every service, we approach design in a way that avoids environmental impacts.
-We are committed to a wise use of resources, minimizing wastes, the re-use of existing facilities and innovative, long-term solutions.
+We are committed to the wise use of resources to minimize wastes; the reuse of existing facilities; and innovative, long-term solutions.
 Our balanced designs begin with an intimate understanding of site ecology, paired with detailed knowledge of the legal and regulatory framework.
 For over forty years The LA Group has used landscape architecture solutions to provide a soft, sustainable approach that turns site and engineering challenges into opportunities.

 Site Analysis Services

 - Surface Waters

 - Wetlands: Utilizing the most recently approved state, federal or regional specific delineation procedures for the identification of wetlands, we undertake a fundamental inventory to support land planning for any scale project.
 The LA Group has completed hundreds of wetlands projects.

 - Rare, Threatened, Endangered Species: Compliance with the Endangered Species Act requires assessment of a project’s potential impact on the species or its habitats.
 This most often requires the evaluation of the plant communities of a site as a part of project planning in order to assess habitat quality or use of the property by a species.

 - Environmental Program Project Management: As part of decision making, government is in the position of evaluating projects under their control and proposed by the private sector that require both an assessment of environmental impacts and preparation of plans for operation of a facility or event.
 These evaluations set forth specific management objectives and projects to improve or update facilities.

 - Environmental Regulation Technical Studies/Compliance Services: The supporting reports evaluate the expected or desired outcomes as a result of implementation of revised regulations or rules.
 Documentation may include small business impact evaluation and cost of regulation evaluations.